tutek1/DTLabs/02_Player/lab02.md

 ```

 ### The result
-With all of this done, we have a pretty **solid player controller** and a **third-person camera**.
-You can always make it more responsive, more robust, etc. (see bonus sections), but this is a very usable setup.
+With all of this done, we have a fairly **solid player controller** and a **third-person camera**.
+You can always make it more responsive, more robust, and so on (see bonus sections), but this is a very usable setup.

 <video id=FGj33txMw3g></video>